manuati/api-automation-training-java/README.md

 2. Read the method and the [documentation](https://github.com/damianpereira86/api-automation-training/tree/main/framework#authentication) to understand what it does. <font color="red">AJUSTAR CON LA DOC NUEVA DEL FRAMEWORK</font>
 3. Modify the authenticate method implementation
     1. Add the USER and PASSWORD environment variables to the .env file
-    2. Modify line 46 <font color="red">BUSCAR LA LINEA CORRECTA</font> to call the `GET /user/login` endpoint.
+    2. Modify line 53 to call the `GET /user/login` endpoint.
 Note that this endpoint is a GET, and expects two params instead of a payload as in the example.
     3. Set the obtained Session ID correctly according to the API documentation.
 Check the [Delete Pet](https://petstore.swagger.io/#/pet/deletePet) request for information on how to set the session ID.
     4. Modify the Delete Pet test to call the authenticate method from a before hook.